cirosantilli/networking-cheat/mail.md

     echo -e "the message\n\nend of it" | mail -s "subject" -r "from@gmail.com" "to@gmail.com"
     mail -s "subject" -r "from@gmail.com" "to@gmail.com"

-Mail ends in a line which contains a single dot `.` or ctrl+D.
+Mail ends in a line which contains a single dot `.` or Ctrl + D.

 ## mailx